Daphne Blake: In other media

+Daphne and Scooby are shown dancing from the end of The Scooby Doo Show episode "The Harum Scarum Sanitarium."

 In the second issue of The Batman & Scooby-Doo Mysteries from 2022, the character temporarily took on the mantle of Batgirl.

-Daphne appears in the Teen Titans Go! episode "Cartoon Feud", the Jellystone! episode "Frankenhooky", and Supernatural episode "Scoobynatural", along with parodies such as Family Guy.
+Daphne appears in the Teen Titans Go! episode "Cartoon Feud", the Jellystone! episode "Frankenhooky", and Supernatural episode "Scoobynatural", along with parodies such as Family Guy and The Venture Bros..
 Daphne also appears in the 2021 film Space Jam: A New Legacy, with her SCOOB design.
-She appears as an NPC in Lego Dimensions and appears as a skin in Fortnite.
+She appears as an NPC in Lego Dimensions, and as a skin in Fortnite.

 Daphne appears in many other Scooby-Doo videogames, books, comics, and other merchandise.

+Reception

+Daphne Blake has been cited as an iconic character, noted for her fashion sense, as well as her later character development into a capable heroine.

+Sarah Michelle Gellar won the Teen Choice Award for Choice Movie Actress (Comedy) in 2002 for her role as Daphne, and was nominated for the Choice Movie: Chemistry, alongside Freddie Prinze Jr.